nu1504ta0609sa0902/CYD_practice_projects/README.md

 This is to record my learning and progress for CYD.

 # CYD_practice_projects
-Keep all my CYD ESP32-2432S028R projects in one place
+Keep all my CYD ESP32-2432S028R projects in one place.

+Document what I learn about LVGL + ESP32 CYD.

 # CYD setup details available at RandomNerdTutorials
 ESP32-2432S028R Cheap Yellow Display LVGL example with EEZ Studio.